semprone/Ace.Doc/docs/en/Entity-Framework-Core-Migrations.md

 You've configured the custom property for your `DbContext` that is used by your application on the runtime.
 We also need to configure the `MigrationsDbContext`.

-Instead of directly changing the `MigrationsDbContext`, we should use the entity extension system of the ABP Framework.
-Find the `YourProjectNameEntityExtensions` class in the `.EntityFrameworkCore` project of your solution (`BookStoreEntityExtensions` for this example) and change it as shown below:
+Instead of directly changing the `MigrationsDbContext`, we **should** use the entity extension system of the ABP Framework.
+Find the `YourProjectNameEfCoreEntityExtensionMappings` class in the `.EntityFrameworkCore` project of your solution (`BookStoreEfCoreEntityExtensionMappings` for this example) and change it as shown below:

 ````csharp
 public static class MyProjectNameEntityExtensions